krishkalai07/SchoolWork/BBUS220/Chapter7.md

 ## Policy Experiment 2: Taxes on sellers
 - Tax program
-  - selelrs reposrt sales in units to government
+  - sellers report sales in units to government
   - sellers pays a fixed dollar amount per unit sold
-- a tax on the selelr shifts the supply curve up by the amount of the tax (for each level of output, seller chargis his marginal cost + tax)
+- a tax on the seller shifts the supply curve up by the amount of the tax (for each level of output, seller charges his marginal cost + tax)

-## Tax on Avocado selelrs
+## Tax on Avocado sellers

 ## Tax on avocado sellers and total surplus
 - Before tax